Zucker School of Medicine at Hofstra/Northwell

 DO I HAVE TO APPLY SEPARATELY FOR A PRELIMINARY POSITION?

 Our program offers guaranteed preliminary medicine positions within our institutions at Staten Island University Hospital and Lenox Hill Hospital through our joint A/P track.
-If you are interested in matching in our joint A/P track, please submit your application to the SIUH and LHH preliminary medicine programs for them to review your application.
+If you are interested in matching in our Joint A/P track, please submit your application to the SIUH and LHH preliminary medicine programs for them to review your application.
+The Joint A/P track has a specific NRMP code which you must add to your supplemental Rank Order List if you want guaranteed preliminary medicine spots at our institution when you match with us.
 If you are interested in one of these positions, make sure to rank both programs in order of your preference on you supplemental rank order list.
 For more information see here.

 CAN I INTERVIEW FOR NEUROLOGY AND PRELIMINARY MEDICINE DURING THE SAME VISIT?

-Interviews for the 2021-2022 season will be held remotely and therefore will not be held concurrently with the preliminary medicine interviews.
+No. Interviews for Neurology and Medicine are not be held concurrently.
 Details of the preliminary medicine interview will be available once invited for an interview.
 Please contact our program coordinator for more information on how to schedule an additional preliminary medicine interview if you have been already invited to interview with our program.

 DO YOU HAVE A CUT-OFF FOR YEAR OF GRADUATION FROM MEDICAL SCHOOL?